nostradomus/Base3-clock-webversion/README.md

 In a [ternary or base-3 systems](https://en.wikipedia.org/wiki/Ternary_numeral_system), only 0,1 and 2 are used.
 Being way less common, reading figures like 12201211 might make your brain-processor to get hot.
 The clock in this repository shows time by colored squares which represent the three possible states in a ternary numeral system.

+Below you can find two static screenshots.
+In order to see a fully functional demo, either open the clock.html file in the [source folder](source/), or click on [this link to our server](http://nostradomus.ddns.net/clock.html).

 `21:32:50`|`21:24:43`
 ----------|----------
 ![Clock example](images/213250.png) | ![Clock example](images/212443.png)